Workflow GuideExecution Planning

 • Capture interpretation notes outside the viewer if legal counsel narrows or expands applicability

-Translate external dates into internal milestone ladders
+Translate Regulatory Universal Timelines dates into internal milestone ladders

 The universal timeline stores external dates.
 Your program still needs internal dates for analysis, design, build, validation, and executive sign off.